Yale Collection of Musical Instruments – New Haven, Connecticut - Atlas Obscura

 Even the building that houses the collection is historic.
 The Romanesque structure was built in 1895 for a fraternity.
 The collection moved into the space in 1961.
 The facilities host the occasional concert, which you can attend—if you’re quick enough to snag a ticket.

-Update: This is currently closed for renovations and is due to reopen in Autumn 2019.
+Update: This is currently closed for renovations and is due to reopen in Fall of 2024.

 Know Before You Go

 Not open to the public on Saturday.
 Only open in the afternoon and never on University holidays or during August.
 Currently closed for renovations.
-Due to reopen in Autumn 2019.
+According to the Yale website the Collection is to reopen in Fall of 2024.

 In partnership with KAYAK